 ** Please read this guide in full before using your HexH2O **

-As part of your RTF HexH2o build your hex will have been bench tested to ensure all components are functioning correctly.
-However there are some checks you will need to make before you fly your machine for the first time.
+As part of your HexH2o build your machine will have been bench tested to ensure all components are functioning correctly.
+However there are some checks you will need to carry out before you fly your machine for the first time.

 These include carrying out a full bench test, cross checking the configuration and settings, motor levelling and compass calibration.

-Finally we test the motors and ESCs to ensure they are functioning as intended.
+Finally the motors and ESCs are tested to ensure they are functioning as intended.

-PLEASE ENSURE YOU CAREFULLY CHECK THE CONTENTS OF THE BOX TO ENSURE YOU DO NOT PUT SOMETHING IN THE RUBBISH BY MISTAKE
+PLEASE ENSURE YOU CAREFULLY CHECK THE CONTENTS OF THE BOX TO ENSURE YOU DO NOT THROW SOMETHING AWAY BY MISTAKE

 * IMPORTANT – You must calibrate your compass before you fly for the first time.